Code-Institute-Submissions/artontray-PROJECT4/README.md

 * Delete a User from the App {2} :
   The Admin can permanently remove a user from the app using the "Delete" button.
 This will result in the deletion of all testnets and copies of the user from the app, and a notification will be sent to all users who have copied testnets from this user.
 However, before the "Delete" button becomes available, the Admin must first block the user.
 This added layer of protection helps prevent accidental deletions.
-Blocking a user temporarily hides their presence on the app, as well as their testnets and dashboard, from other users, giving the Admins time to discuss and make a final decision on the user's status.
+Blocking a user temporarily hides their presence on the app, as well as their testnets and dashboard from other users, giving the Admins time to discuss and make a final decision on the user's status.

 Before Deleting User, a prompt will be displayed :